codemod-com/website/cms/automations/mocha-to-vitest-migrate-tests.md

   - cms/labels/mocha-to-vitest-migration.md
 tags: automations
 seo:
-  title: Migrate Tests from Mocha to Vitest| Intuita Automations og:title: Migrate Tests from Mocha to Vitest| Intuita Automations twitter:title: Migrate Tests from Mocha to Vitest| Intuita Automations
+  title: Migrate Tests from Mocha to Vitest| Codemod.com og:title: Migrate Tests from Mocha to Vitest| Codemod.com twitter:title: Migrate Tests from Mocha to Vitest| Codemod.com
   description: Run this codemod to upgrade your codebase from using mocha to vitest. twitter:card: Run this codemod to upgrade your codebase from using mocha to vitest. og:image: /assets/images/mocha-to-vitest-migrate-tests.jpg